-Will sustainable aviation fuel mark the start of “guilt-free” flights for business travelers?
+Will sustainable aviation fuel mark the start of ‘guilt-free’ flights for business travellers?

-Sustainability is becoming increasingly important to travelers, and many are willing to switch airlines or use alternative modes of transportation if a more ecofriendly option is available.
-This comes from a recent report by OAG, which found that 56% of all travelers (rising to 68% among Millennials) and 50% of business travelers would consider switching to a greener alternative.
+Sustainability is becoming increasingly important to travellers, and many are willing to switch airlines or use alternative modes of transportation if there is a more environmentally-friendly option available.
+This according to an OAG report which found that 56% of all travellers (rising to 68% among Millennials) and 50% of business travellers would consider switching to a greener alternative.

 According to the International Civil Aviation Organization (ICAO), sustainable aviation fuels (SAFs) remain the best option to reduce carbon emissions – and the quickest way to achieve the aviation industry's goal of net zero by 2050.

 SAF is a much cleaner burning fuel than fossil jet fuels and reduces emissions of harmful greenhouse gases by 75%.
 It also reduces other harmful emissions like particulates and sulphur by 90% and 100%, respectively.
 It is made from sustainable resources that can be blended with any fossil jet fuel to reduce emissions without requiring modifications to the aircraft or infrastructure.

 SAF has powered over 450,000 flights worldwide, and more than 45 airlines now have experience with SAF, reports the International Air Transport Association (IATA).
 However SAF is not yet widely available at scale and accounts for less than 0.1% of the aviation fuel market.

 To meet the growing global demand for sustainable fuel, IATA has called on governments to introduce SAF incentives.
 Recent policy announcements support this premise, with several countries announcing tax incentives and updates regarding the use of SAF: